 sound perfection is not correlated with the price

 Have you ever read in a hi-fi magazine that some very expensive stuff is a joke and sounds consequently?
-The simple answer is NEVER and this is terrible, and has to make you reflect, because it's very far away from reality!
+The simple answer is NEVER and this has to make you reflect, because it's very far away from reality!
 So, the naÔve Audiophiles, who read and trust hi-fi magazines, have been subliminally taught to believe in the existence of a putative hi-fi equation "the higher the price, the better the equipment and ... its sound".
 Well, I have auditioned many sound-systems that have cost from tens to hundreds of thousands of dollars, and, honestly, the only thing I can say is that Iím deeply sorry for the "poor" owners.
 With just a fraction of the money they have spent (actually, the correct term is "thrown away"), and an accurate system setup, they could be enjoying a far superior listening experience.
 So, stop believing that you have achieved the perfect sound just because you have invested a fortune: it could occur (by a fluke), but, in my experience, I cannot remember this happening!
 Furthermore, the final sound of a system is seriously modified by the room and the position of the speakers, so, the same system, used in different rooms, produces different sounds.
 This is the reason why, at first, people must buy speakers that suit their listening room (almost never they do it) and secondly every system has to be customized and tuned for the best possible frequency response by a professional.

 you could be an unwitting victim of "setup-crimes